 The timeline of any case can have several variables, such as

 Should a case go to litigation–it will likely take around 18 months to 3 years.
 Further, the statute of limitations for a wrongful death claim in Florida is two years from the date of the decedent’s death.
-It is significantly shorter than other claims–such as negligence–that Florida allows to be filed any time within four years.
-Finally, because of the possibility of an unexpected delay and the potential loss of evidence, a personal representative should confer with a wrongful death attorney as soon as possible.
+Because of the possibility of an unexpected delay and the potential loss of evidence, a personal representative should confer with a wrongful death attorney as soon as possible.

 Wrongful death lawsuits can be an essential part of wrapping up a loved one’s affairs, such as funeral arrangements, burial arrangements, and managing other aspects of an estate can be difficult.
 However, having a professional shoulder the responsibility will reduce the anxiety for family and personal representatives.